Happy Birthday, Photoshop!

 Here’s another example using a fairly complex scene and background.

-By pressing “F” on the keyboard, we can scroll through different views of the selection to ensure I have what I want.
+By pressing “F” on the keyboard, I can scroll through different views of the selection to ensure I have what I want.
 For this image, the red background works best.

-We then circled the man’s glasses to add those to the selection with one quick stroke using the Lasso tool, and then added the guitar … you get the idea.
-It was super easy and we had what I wanted in just a few seconds.
+I then circled the man’s glasses to add those to the selection with one quick stroke using the Lasso tool, and then added the guitar … you get the idea.
+It was super easy and I had what I wanted in just a few seconds.

 Type settings in this release brings many of the typographic controls you use in Photoshop on the desktop to the iPad.
 We added type layer, character and options properties.
 This includes tracking, leading, scaling, and formatting things like all/small caps, super/subscript.
 Kerning will ship in a future release.